Home

 James passed away in Memphis in 1929, after 14 years of marriage.
 The cause of his death is unknown, as is his final resting place.

-Elizabeth with her second husband, James Harker,
+Lib with her second husband, James Harker, and feeding their lambs in Missouri

 At the age of 81, Elizabeth died on Oct.
 5, 1936 at the home of her brother Thomas King in West Alexander, Washington County, PA.
 She was laid to rest at Rosemont Cemetery at Rogersville, PA.